Mad-Ez-Domains

 Combine Tools and Features for Spam Control

-Spam comments can turn a WordPress website into a chaotic mess if not managed properly.
+Spam comments can turn a WordPress website into a chaotic mess if not appropriately managed.
 Over the years, I’ve found that combining automated tools with built-in WordPress features works best.
 For starters, I always activate comment moderation under Settings > Discussion to review comments before they go live.
-Adding common spam keywords and IPs to the blacklist is another easy win.
+Adding common spam keywords and IPs to the blocklist is another easy win.

 For extra protection, I’ve added a honeypot field using WPForms, which traps bots without requiring CAPTCHA.
-This method keeps the experience seamless for real users while stopping automated spam in its tracks.
-By combining these strategies, I’ve been able to maintain a clean comment section that fosters genuine engagement without drowning in spam.
+This method keeps the experience seamless for real users while stopping automated spam.
+Combining these strategies, I’ve maintained a clean comment section that fosters genuine engagement without drowning in spam.

 Inge von Aulock, COO, Penfriend